-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all nominees for director, "For" ratification of RSM US LLP

-(formerly McGladrey LLP) as our independent registered public accounting firm for 2016 and "For" the approval, on an advisory basis, of the compensation of our named executive officers as identified in this proxy statement.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all nominees for director, "For" ratification of RSM US LLP as our independent registered public accounting firm for 2017 and "For" the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement and for "One" as the preferred frequency of advisory votes to approve executive compensation.
 If any other matter is properly presented at the annual meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.